How to Sign Quantum Messages: Technical Overview

 We present two public-key quantum money schemes which are derived as applications of $\TD$ and $\TdVK$ signature.
 In particular, the banknote generation and verification algorithms depend on time so we term our schemes \emph{$\TD$ public-key quantum money}.
 The first scheme we describe, derived from $\TdVK$ signatures, accomplishes semi-online public-key quantum money assuming $\OWF$s.
 Meanwhile, the second scheme we describe, derived from $\TD$ signatures, achieves offline public-key quantum money assuming $\OWF$s and $\TLP$s.

 We now provide a simplified overview of our first scheme.
 We let $({\textsf{1QEnc}},{\textsf{1QDec}})$ denote a one-time \textsf{QAE} scheme and let $F$ denote a \textsf{pq-PRF}.
 For any $i\in \mathbb{N}$, the bank generates the key $\nk_i\coloneqq F(\sk,i)$ using a secret key $\sk$ and the \textsf{pq-PRF}.
-To create a quantum banknote at time in $[t_j,t_{j+1})$, the bank samples a random string $y$, and generates a set of $n$ keys $y_i\coloneqq F(\nk_i,y)$ for $i\in [j,j+n]$.
-Subsequently, the bank prepares the quantum state $\ket{0}$ and, for each key $(y_i)_{i\in [j:j+n]}$, encrypts the state successively using the one-time encryption scheme.
+To create a quantum banknote at time in $[t_j,t_{j+1})$, the bank samples a random string $y$, and generates a set of $n$ keys $y_i\coloneqq F(\nk_i,y)$ for $i\in [j,j+n]$, {where $n$ is a parameter that can be set by the bank depending on an efficiency/lifespan tradeoff.} Subsequently, the bank prepares the quantum state $\ket{0}$ and, for each key $(y_i)_{i\in [j:j+n]}$, encrypts the state successively using the one-time encryption scheme.
 The resulting banknote is of the form $\ket{\$} \coloneqq (y, {\textsf{1QEnc}}_{y_{j}}( {\textsf{1QEnc}}_{y_{j+1}}(...{\textsf{1QEnc}}_{y_{j+n}}(\ket{0})...)$.

 Assume Alice receives the banknote at a time in $[t_j,t_{j+1})$.
 At time $t_{j+1}$, the bank publicly announces $\nk_j$.
 Alice computes $y_j=F(\nk_j,y)$ and validates the banknote by applying ${\textsf{1QDec}}_{y_j}$.
 More generally, any user can validate the banknote as long as it is received before time $t_{j+n}$ by performing verification with the appropriate key.
 However, after time $t_{j+n}$, all the keys used in generating $\ket{\$}$ would have been revealed rendering the banknote unverifiable.
 Hence, it is imperative to return the banknote to the bank before this expiration.